 Let’s begin with a little background about our new series of blog posts, “Can you?
 Visage can.”
 Fundamentally, it’s all about differentiation and value.
 Visage offers distinction in a sea of PACS sameness.
 While Visage customers appreciate the unique value of Visage 7, we’re trying to make it easier for outsiders to get insights into why Visage is truly a generation ahead.
 Get prepared, we’re going to give you a peek into Visage 7 that goes beyond features lists and RFP responses, cutting to the chase, while filtering out jargon, buzz and hype.

 Speed is a topic that is near and dear to Visage.
 I think Dr. David Clunie said it best a few years ago at SIIM, when he commented that in Imaging, the top three requirements for any software application are, “Make it fast.
 Make it fast.
 Make it fast.”
 He was and remains spot on.
 Speed is central to Visage 7, but it’s actually much more than you’re thinking.
-More than just the rapid display of images, speed manifests itself in Image Display, 3D/Advanced Visualization, Digital Breast Tomosynthesis (DBT), In-Viewer Workflow, At Home/Remote-Reading, Regional Enterprise Imaging, Thin-Slice Reading, Priors, Study Injest Performance, and Multiple-Workflows.
+More than just the rapid display of images, speed manifests itself in Image Display, 3D/Advanced Visualization, Digital Breast Tomosynthesis (DBT), In-Viewer Workflow, At Home/Remote-Reading, Regional Enterprise Imaging, Thin-Slice Reading, Priors, Study Injest Performance, Multiple-Workflows and Interoperability.
 While other vendor solutions use trickery, restrictions and workarounds to ‘simulate’ speed to the end user, Visage 7 transcends speed expectations across the entire platform.

 Let me explain with Chapter 1: Image Display, because that's where the story begins, but doesn't end there.